telerik/ajax-docs/controls/grid/functionality/filtering/checklist-filtering.md

 When you set the **FilterType** property to **Combined** mode the best from both worlds is available:

->note Please note that filtering functionality is not supported when using simple databinding (calling DataBind() method of RadGrid).
+>tip Please note that filtering functionality is not supported when using simple databinding (calling DataBind() method of RadGrid).
 >